step-security/github-actions-goat/CompromisedDependency.md

          - run: npm install
    ```

 4. This change should cause the workflow to run, as it is set to run on push.
-Click on the `Actions` tab and then click on the `test` tab under the `npm.yml` section to view the workflow run.
+Click on the `Actions` tab and then click on the workflow run.

 5. You should see the blocked call as an annotation.
+This call was made by the [@step-security/malware-simulator](https://www.npmjs.com/package/@step-security/malware-simulator) package.
 When you observe such a blocked call, investigate what is making the call, as it could be a compromised dependency.

 <img src="/images/OutboundCallBlockedNode.png" alt="Outbound call blocked from package" width="800">